15 tips for the intermediate triathlete

 Training that's specific to your ability is the most efficient way to train.
 Here's our top tips for the intermediate triathlete

 “You need at least two mates to complete this swim workout.
 Swimmer 1 and 2 place themselves 6-8m apart to mimic swim buoys.
 The third swimmer sprints past both before turning around 2 and back to 1.
 The swimmer changes with 1 and now becomes a buoy.
 Recovery is treading water while each one of the two other swimmers completes the circuit.
 Repeat this 18 times, six times each.”
 Mark Kleanthous, triathlon coach

 “Heading into race season, you should simulate the type of riding you’ll encounter when racing, which should equate to time trials and hard, hilly rides.
-These sessions instill confidence because you know you’ve been through it all in training.
+These sessions instil confidence because you know you’ve been through it all in training.
 Additionally you should spend time pedalling at your racing cadence.”
 Tom Bishop, GB elite triathlete

 “Using a turbo trainer, undertake one-legged pedalling drills to improve technique.
 To take this to the next level, hold the opposite hand off the hood as well so that you’re engaging your trunk.
 This is particularly good for your abdominals and obliques.”
 John Dennis, bike fitter and physio